mCaptcha/website/content/donate/index.md

 mCaptcha is a small operation that is self-funded.
 At the time of writing, we are not backed by any venture capitals.
 If you like mCaptcha, please consider donating.
-Your donations will will go a long way in supporting us.
+Your donations will go a long way in supporting us.

 Some of the payment options are anonymous.
-You can optionally send me([@realaravinth](/contributors/aravinth-manivannan/)) so that I can thank you :)
+You can optionally send me([@realaravinth](/contributors/aravinth-manivannan/)) an email so that I can thank you :)

 ## XMR